‘Like a Netflix special’: Man accused of trying to steal Amazon truck nabbed in Malden thanks to good Samaritan

 “I’m like, what the heck is going on here,” said that delivery driver who identified himself as Jose.
 “Then I am like, alright, I need to call 911.”

 Police said the 42-year-old Somerville man, identified as Michael Cunha, tried stealing the package-filled van before getting out and chasing Jose down the street.
-When Cunha began beating on the driver, several good Samaritans jumped into action.
+When Cunha began beating on the driver, several good Samaritans who own businesses in the area jumped into action.

+“I saw the Amazon guy running down going, ‘That’s a thief!
+That’s a thief,'” one man said.
+“Then he runs that way, they come from the other side and just run back to this side and I just got him.
+He went under my leg and I caught him.”

 Jose said the whole ordeal felt like a Netflix special.